Updated: Jan 9

 Over here in Australia, and in many countries really, massage is seen as a luxury and something that we really just don’t have time for.
 In Ayurveda however, massage is seen as an essential body maintenance tool that can, and should be done by you on a daily basis and as regularly as possible by your Ayurvedic practitioner for a full 60 minutes.
 A daily Abhyanga massage, if even only for 5-10 minutes, can minimise injury, decrease body pain, increase circulation, improve skin tone, improve your hair strength and quality, strengthen the sensory organs, increase longevity, release blockages within the marma or trigger points across the body and soothe, clear and restore the nervous system.
 It again comes down to the simple Ayurvedic philosophy that prevention is often better than the cure and really, for 5-10 minutes a day with those sorts of benefits – it’s well worth the effort.

 After the massage, you will be starting to feel pretty grounded and comfortable.
-Now is the time to take a warm bath or shower but please, NO hot water on the head – in Ayurvedic terms, this is poor practice for the temperature of the fluids surrounding the brain and can cause imbalance if done long term.
+Now is the time to take a warm bath or shower but please, NO hot water on the head – in Ayurvedic terms, this is poor practice for maintaining optimum health.

 Please just give the Abhyanga massage a try – even 1-2 times a week and see how it goes.
 I think you will find that your mind, body and just general energy levels will strengthen.
 Remember your health and well being must come first – otherwise you cannot give to others and/or your life’s pursuits in your full capacity.
 And ultimately, that’s the aim right?